maim-lain/schooloflust/patreonpatch.md

 ### **Installation:**
 - **You NEED to back up your original game folder because the patch overwrites files**
-- Extract the folder in the zip file to the game folder you wish to patch
+- Extract the folder in the zip file to the copy of your game folder
 - Run Incest_Patch.bat from the www folder in your game directory

 <br>